10 Best Practices for Email Security to Protect Your Business

 These points are crucial if you want to ensure the safety of your business.
 However, passwords that are difficult to hack are also difficult to remember.
 The last thing anyone would want is to secure their account so well that they couldn’t even access it themselves.

-Luckily, the business password manager by NordPass can come to the rescue.
+Luckily, the business password manager and the enterprise password manager by NordPass can come to the rescue.
 If all members of your company use it for their accounts, their emails will be safe, and they won’t need to scratch their heads trying to remember their passwords.

 Bottom line